2307vivek/Seeker/README.md

 The first segment in the list **must start from the start point of the range, and all the segments must lie in the range** of the seeker, otherwise an `IllegalArgumentException` will be thrown to avoid unexpected behavior.

-**Segments** are by default seperated by a gap in the track, which can be customized by passing a `dimensions` parameter in the composable.
+**Segments** are by default separated by a gap in the track, which can be customized by passing a `dimensions` parameter in the composable.
 ```kotlin
 Seeker(
     value = value,